hazybane/Car-Sharing/README.md

 HTML AND CSS project made on the basis of a layout from Adobe XD.Link: https://xd.adobe.com/view/19f36565-a886-47a4-45e4-47c2d02e4a8f-6fc2/ .

-In order to display it,open index.html in browser.
+Link to this project: https://car-sharing-delta.vercel.app/

 ** Author